Bg

 Sleep training for 1 year olds and older babies: How to, methods and tips

 Parents have the daunting task of making countless decisions for their children — even something as innocuous as how they should sleep.
-With sleep training, there’s a wide spectrum of approaches and opinions.
+With , there’s a wide spectrum of approaches and opinions.
 We’re not here to judge you if you decide to sleep train or not, but we can give you the knowledge to make the right decision for your little one's sleep!

 IN THIS ARTICLE:

 Sounds simple enough, right?
 In reality, it can be difficult to transition from rocking, holding, or feeding your baby to sleep to having them fall asleep on their own!
-If you decide to try sleep training, there are many different techniques that can help.
+If you decide to try sleep training, there are that can help.
 You can find one that is faster or slower, depending on your preference and your baby's personality.
 In the end, it's up to you to decide if sleep training is the right fit for your family.

 It can take a few days or a few weeks to see results.
 How long it takes depends on the type of sleep training method you choose, your goals, and your child's temperament.
 Usually, you can expect to notice some progress after 3 to 4 nights if you're using a gradual or total extinction technique.
 Gentle methods, however, usually take a bit longer.